ustwo/docker-browser-sync/README.md

 2. Open a browser: `open http://$(docker-machine ip):3000`
 3. Change the CSS file in `sandbox/simple.css`;
 4. Eventually the browser changes the CSS.

+Configured with `usePolling: false` and a proxy:

+1. Build the app;

+        $ make build.app

+2. Start the app;

+        $ make app

+3. Start browser-sync

+        make proxy

+4. Open a browser: `open http://$(docker-machine ip):3000`
+5. Change the CSS file in `sandbox/simple.css`;
+6. Nothing happens.
+7. Run `make reload`.
+8. Eventually the browser changes the CSS.